memoriesOfDust/HomeScreen/README.md

 # HomeScreen
-Just a HomeScreen ofr web browsers
+Just a HomeScreen for web browsers, nothing too flashy.